tef/ratking/README.md

 Still, I cannot be responsible for bugs, faults, or problems that result.

+One thing that remains unsupported: If you try to merge repos that have commits in common, but do not have the same first commit, you're going to have a bad time.
+Merging different repo histories works because these histories are non-overlapping.
+Merging repo histories with a common prefix doesn't cause any issues either, it is only when diverging histories are combined that there is an issue.

+In particular, it's only when two branches have overlapping commits, but nonoverlapping histories that a merge will fail.

 ## Strict mode is on by default

 Strict mode determines how extra init commits are handled and tolerated.
 In strict mode: